How to apply

 The official Call for Applications and the selection procedure

-All candidates, including those receiving a positive assessment, have to apply to the official “Call for Applications” to be issued by the University of Pavia in May 19th 2020.
+All candidates, including those receiving a positive assessment, have to apply to the official “Call for Applications” issued by the University of Pavia on May 25th 2021.

 Applications are not restricted to Pre Call participants.